MostAwesomeDude/construct/docs/meta.rst

 Using `len_` builtin alikes
 ===========================

-There used to be a bit of a hassle when you used to builtin functions like `len sum min max` on context items.
+There used to be a bit of a hassle when you used built-in functions like `len sum min max` on context items.
 Builtin `len` takes a list and returns an int but `len_` analog takes a lambda and returns a lambda.
 This allows to use this kind of shorthand:

 >>> lambda ctx: len(ctx.items)
 ...
 >>> len_(this.items)

-These can be used in newly added Rebuild wrappers that take compute count/length fields from another items-alike field:
+These can be used in newly added Rebuild wrappers that compute count/length fields from another items-alike field:

 >>> st = Struct(
 ...     "count" / Rebuild(Byte, len_(this.items)),